NEW: Sierra Leone is giving itself time to train volunteers and get needed equipment

-Sierra Leone plans a three-day nationwide lockdown in an effort to halt an Ebola outbreak that has killed hundreds, a move that a leading medical charity said Saturday will not help.
+Sierra Leone started a three-day nationwide lockdown Friday in an effort to halt an Ebola outbreak that has left thousands dead in the region.

-But Médecins Sans Frontières, also known as Doctors Without Borders, said such a lockdown is unlikely to stop the spread of the disease.
+But aid agency Médecins Sans Frontières, also known as Doctors Without Borders, said the lockdown is unlikely to stop the spread of the disease.

 “This is leading to the concealment of potential cases and is pushing the sick away from health systems.”

-It's not the first time a quarantine or lockdown has been tried.
-In August, the Liberian government locked down one of the poorest neighborhoods in the capital of Monrovia in an attempt to stop the spread of the virus.
-The move resulted in riots.
+It’s not the first time a quarantine or lockdown has been enforced.
+In August, Liberia locked down one of the poorest neighborhoods in the capital of Monrovia in an attempt to stop the spread of the virus.
+Riots ensued.

-Sierra Leone set the lockdown date for September 19-21 to give the country time to train volunteers and get needed equipment, such as ambulances, Kanu said.
+Sierra Leone set the dates for the lockdown earlier this month to give officials time to train volunteers and get needed equipment.

-During the lockdown, 21,000 volunteers will fan out across the nation to talk with people about how to protect themselves from the disease, as well as identify Ebola cases, Kanu said.
+During the lockdown, about 30,000 volunteers will talk to people across the nation about how to protect themselves and identify Ebola cases,officials said.

-"Resistance will be less.
-They will be talking to people they know," Kanu said.
+“Resistance will be less.
+They will be talking to people they know,” he said.

-He did not say what punishment, if any, people would face for violating the lockdown.
+He did not say what punishment, if any, people would face if they violate the lockdown.